 \section{Discussion}

 In this work, we proposed and studied a coupled bootstrap (CB) method for risk estimation in the standard normal means problem.
-Our estimator is on one hand similar to bootstrap-based proposals for risk estimation (via a covariance decomposition) in this setting from \cite{breiman1992little, ye1998measuring, efron2004estimation}.
-On the other hand, it is different in a key way: for any value of the auxiliary (bootstrap) noise parameter $\alpha>0$, the CB estimator is unbiased for $\Risk_\alpha(g)$, the risk of the function $g$ in question, when the noise level in the normal means problem is inflated from $\sigma^2$ to $(1+\alpha) \sigma^2$.
-We proved that for a weakly differentiable function $g$, the CB estimator (with infinite bootstrap iterations) reduces to SURE as $\alpha \to 0$, just like the Breiman-Ye estimator does in this noiseless limit.
-However, for nonsmooth $g$, and arbitrary non-infinitesimal $\alpha$, the CB estimator still tracks an intuitively reasonable target: $\Risk_\alpha(g)$.
-Indeed, the unbiasedness of the CB estimator for $\Risk_\alpha(g)$ makes no assumptions on $g$ whatsoever.
+Our estimator is on one hand similar to bootstrap-based proposals for risk estimation (via a covariance decomposition) in this setting from \citet{breiman1992little, ye1998measuring, efron2004estimation}.
+On the other hand, it is different in a crucial way: for any value of the auxiliary (bootstrap) noise parameter $\alpha>0$, the CB estimator is unbiased for $\Risk_\alpha(g)$, the risk of the given function $g$, when the noise level in the normal means problem is elevated from $\sigma^2$ to $(1+\alpha) \sigma^2$.
+We proved that when $g$ is weakly differentiable, the CB estimator (with infinite bootstrap iterations) reduces to SURE as $\alpha \to 0$.
+The same is true of the Breiman-Ye estimator does in this noiseless limit.
+However, for nonsmooth $g$ and an arbitrary non-infinitesimal $\alpha$, the CB estimator still tracks an intuitively reasonable target: $\Risk_\alpha(g)$.
+Indeed, it is always unbiased for $\Risk_\alpha(g)$, requiring no assumptions on $g$ whatsoever, which is a unique property.
 As such, it can be applied to arbitrarily complex functions $g$, including those that use some sort of internal tuning parameter selection mechanism.

 Of course, one of the most important practical problems not addressed in the current paper is estimation of the error variance $\sigma^2$.
 In practice, the simplest strategies here tend to be among the most commonly-used, and among the most effective: we could simply estimate $\sigma^2$ by using the sample variance of training residuals $Y_i - g_i(Y)$, $i=1,\ldots,n$ (possibly with a degrees of freedom correction, which can be important for complex models $g$).
 A study of the impact of estimating $\sigma^2$ on risk estimation and model selection is a topic for future work.
-(For model selection, we may not actually need to estimate $\sigma^2$ up to the same degree of accuracy as we would in risk estimation; recall, we have already seen that relative large values of the auxiliary noise level $\alpha > 0$ can still result in good model selection performance, in Figure \ref{fig:lena_risk}.)
+(For model selection, we may not actually need to estimate $\sigma^2$ up to the same degree of accuracy as we would in risk estimation; recall, we have already seen that relative large values of the auxiliary noise level $\alpha > 0$ can still result in good model selection performance, in Figure \ref{fig:parrot_risk}.)

 Two more extensions of the CB framework that may be of interest for future work are described below.